AmirHammouteneEI/ScheduledPasteAndKeys/README.md

 version 1.1 (October 2024)

-Automatically schedule the actions you would perform on your PC.
+Schedule automated simulations of actions you would perform on your PC.

 Under GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007